 The Picture Times OUBC barge 1856

 Reminiscent of the original Livery Barges, the exterior design retained features such as the length - between 60 to 90 foot, a large 'house' structure placed on top of a flat hull with shallow draft, an upper deck viewing platform, grand doorcases and entrances often supported by columns, and the great stern rise, with its 'grand sweep' to accommodate minstrel and bargemaster.
+The OUBC barge 'was a highly ornamented, gothicised affair with pointed, decorated windows and spidery, pierced railings, and even a chimney that was fluted and decorated' (S Hosking).
 The livery companies' love of pageantry would probably have appealed to the 19th century Oxonians, and the colleges naturally followed the tradition of displaying their own symbols and coats of arms on their barges, carrying 'the college identity away from the solidity of stone or brick to something more theatrical.'
 CS

 Another accounts ledger entry describes 'benches and a full-length canopy being provided for the comfort of the viewers'.
 The new barges had a stove to heat water for washing.
 Oars were stored in racks on the ceiling in the main saloon.
 Side doors allowed rowers to step out onto a pontoon which was often moored alongside the barge, in order to launch.
 The first Corpus Christi barge had a bench seat along both walls of the main saloon.

 Architects were inspired by naval architecture.
 The designs were mostly Classical, but some followed the other stylistic giant - Gothic.
 The new barges were designed to impress.
 They showcased variations of Edwardian Baroque, Arts & Crafts, and Art Nouveau styles.
-Many were built by Salter Bros in Oxford (possible link here)
+Many were built by Salter Bros. in Oxford.

 'The use of architectural decoration...pillars, porticoes, arabesque and foliate devices, cornices, architraves and various forms of inventive fenestration were common detailing.
 Gilded lions, fish, lambs, seahorses, shells, angels, mermaids, wyverns and dragons...'